GY0924/documents_v1/bid_support_onboard/full_stack_engineer.md

 4. **React +** C# .NET

-All job applications must be done with appropriate resumes for each job.\
+All job applications must be done with appropriate resume for each job.\
 Manual job application is recommended, not using autofill tools.

 ## ⌨️ Q/A_Manual